theOtherLuke/nordlynx-router/README.md

 # Linux based NordVPN router

 ## ***Many apologies for any chaos or confusion.
 Sometimes I get excited and share before ready.
-These scripts are not yet polished and 100% reliable yet.
+These install scripts are not yet polished and 100% reliable yet.
 Use at your own risk.
 I suggest following the write-up in the debian folder.
 Replace the network configuration with what works for you.
 Or break down the script and follow the steps or even write your own.***

 ## For those following along, here are some status updates-
 I have been doing *a lot* of studying.
 I'm doing my best to learn and better understand how to script in bash.
 I have previously worked in c#, c, c++, vb, and basic, but only for very small and non-critical uses like school or simple utilities for personal use, and its been a *very* long time since my last line of code.
 I hope my continued education is evident in the structure, perfomance, and logic in these scripts.
 As always, I welcome input, coaching, correction, and ideas.